 Some of us with our eyes a bit more open than others.

-Thats why, as a part of this series, I’m using my 4-part strategy to create a new article in real-time (more details on that at the end of this article).
+Thats why, as a part of this series, I’m using my 4-part strategy to write a new blog post in real-time (more details on that at the end of this article).

 Let’s get into it.

 1. First, develop a case study, story or walkthrough.